-The maximum total uplift force, Uplifttotal, shall be determined as follows.
+The maximum total uplift force, Uplift{total}, shall be determined as follows.

-''' Uplifttotal = # of piles or cribs Puplift [6.6] where: of piles or cribs = the number of individual piles or cribs in the group Puplift = the uplift force for a single pile or crib determined using equations [6.3] to [6.5] '''
+Puplift = the uplift force for a single pile or crib determined using equations [6.3] to [6.5]

 It should be noted though that, for groups of piles, vertical loads may act on a number of the piles at the same time.
 The possible cases range from only one of the piles being loaded to all piles being loaded at the same time.
 The dock's structural integrity must be checked for all possible cases.